-Session Level: Basic Session Location: Colorado Convention Center Price: $120 LT Member/$135 Gen Admission
+Session Level: Basic Session Location: David L. Lawrence Convention Center

-In this highly interactive, hands-on workshop, we will make a 3-5 minute video about the importance of land conservation for pollinators.
-In 90 minutes, will create the video from start to finish.
+In this highly interactive, hands-on workshop, we will make a three-minute video from start to finish.
+The subject of the video will be determined by a survey of registered participants in advance of the workshop.
 We will work in teams to create talking points for the video.
-Then we will tape the video right here in the room, supplementing what we shoot with some prerecorded footage and images.
-Then we will edit the video in iMovie projected on the room's screen so that everyone can participate or see how editing decisions are made.
+Then we will tape the video right in the room, supplementing what we shoot with some prerecorded footage and images.
+Then we will edit the video in iMovie, projected on the room's screen so that everyone can participate or see how editing decisions are made.
 Participants will learn how to get the best results with the least investment of up-front resources.
 Content includes tips on staging, directing, recording, lighting, and making staff comfortable in front of the camera.
 Participants will receive a tip sheet covering the techniques and tools we use so they can focus on hands-on learning.

-Session Level: Intermediate Session Location: Colorado Convention Center CLE: Board
+Session Level: Intermediate Session Location: David L. Lawrence Convention Center